Judge rejects Trump bid to keep tax returns from Congress | Law-Order

 The committee sued in 2019 to force disclosure of the tax returns, and the dispute lingers nearly 11 months after Trump left office.
 Trump lawyer Patrick Strawbridge told McFadden last month the committee had no legitimate reason to see the tax returns and had asked for them in the hope of uncovering information that could hurt Trump politically.

+"I am pleased that we're now one step closer to being able to conduct more thorough oversight of the IRS’s mandatory presidential audit program," House Ways and Means Committee Chairman Richard Neal said in a statement.
+McFadden, a Trump appointee, said the committee would be able to accomplish its stated objective without publishing the returns.

-He cautioned the panel's Democratic chairman, Representative Richard Neal, that while he has the right to do so, "anyone can see that publishing confidential tax information of a political rival is the type of move that will return to plague the inventor."
-Neither the committee nor Strawbridge immediately responded to requests for comments on the ruling.
+He cautioned Neal that while he has the right to do so, "anyone can see that publishing confidential tax information of a political rival is the type of move that will return to plague the inventor."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)